itsharex/CyberStrikeAI/README.md

 - API Key, Base URL, and Model are required fields (marked with *), must be filled for normal use
 - Configuration is automatically saved to the `config.yaml` file
 - Opening settings automatically loads the latest configuration from the current configuration file
+- If `auth.password` is empty, the server generates a random strong password on first launch, writes it back to `config.yaml`, and prints it in the terminal with a security warning
+- The web UI prompts for this password when you first open it; you can change it anytime in **Settings → Security**

 ## ⚙️ Configuration